SDTools-support/rail/jup/urnRailMesh.md

 \cssection{Contact models}{Ctc}

-Master gauss points of contact elements are positionned on the wheel side with {\tt ProId=3}, to avoid using very fine meshes in explicit dynamics, the surface is refined using a fine integration rule xxx.
-The surface for potential matching is defined as a set of display elements with  {\tt ProId=2}
+Master gauss points of contact elements are positionned on the wheel side with {m}`ProId=3}, to avoid using very fine meshes in explicit dynamics, the surface is refined using a fine integration rule xxx.
+The surface for potential matching is defined as a set of display elements with  {m}`ProId=2}

-For volume/volume configurations one considers {\tt ScLd} contact (surface contact large displacement) implemented in {\tt nl\_contact}.
+For volume/volume configurations one considers {m}`ScLd} contact (surface contact large displacement) implemented in {m}`nl\_contact}.
 %
 \begin{verbatim}
 struct('Kc',[-23e8],'delta',[20], 'CtcForm',[13], ...